hajdan42/ITT20_Airportdust/README.md

 ## Libraries
-In this project, several Python libraries were used for model construction, mathematical calculations, plotting and data manipulation (including the standard numpy, matplotlib, pandas, scipy etc)
+In this project, several Python libraries were used for model construction, mathematical calculations, plotting and data manipulation (including the standard numpy, matplotlib, pandas etc)

+Some libraries were used in particular for the methods:
+- scipy and statsmodels - used in overlap.py and limit_data.py to implement the least-squares method and generate the error pdf plots for the 4 oxides
+- pymc - used primarily for the Bayesian approaches

 ## Interface instructions
 To create the conda environment one can install it via a dependencies file command: